Hans Fässler: Postcolonial Research

 Since then, Hans Fässler has devoted himself to the fields of slavery, (post-)colonial studies, reparation and anti-black racism, both as a journalist and a public speaker.
 He has tried to incorporate historical research-results into current political discourse and vice versa.
 For example, in the context of the debate on Switzerland as a colonial society without colonies, which began towards the end of the 1990s, he has launched numerous political initiatives at federal, cantonal and municipal levels.
 Political journeys took him to Haiti (Port-au-Prince) in 2003, to France (Atlantic and triangular trade ports La Rochelle, Nantes, Bordeaux) in 2007 and 2008, to the Senegal (Dakar and Djilor) in 2005 and 2008, to French Guiana (Saint-Laurent-du-Maroni) in 2013., and to Antigua in 2019.

-In spring 2019, Hans Fässler started to offer guides tours «On the Traces of Racism» and «On 'Race War' and Class War» in St. Gallen.
+In spring 2019, Hans Fässler started to offer guided tours «On the Traces of Racism» and «On 'Race War' and Class War» in St. Gallen.